 Each of their 6 comfortable Premium Eco Domes, built in wood and fully equipped for guests' comfort, offers a majestic view of the Rico Arm of Lake Argentino and the Perito Moreno Glacier.
 Guests can enjoy a complete experience, which includes various activities, regional gastronomy, transfers, and the personalized attention of the Pristine team.
 They guarantee warm and exclusive attention, making each stay a truly unique experience.

-Private Departures are available on request from October to March.
+Regular and Private Departures are available on request from October to March.
 Subject to availability.

 Operational Season: October 1st to March 31st.